BarryTan14/TechJam/backend/README.md

 - **Automatic Logging** - All operations are automatically logged
 - **CORS Support** - Cross-origin requests enabled for frontend integration
 - **Comprehensive API Documentation** - Auto-generated with Swagger UI
+- **Graceful Fallback** - Works in offline mode with mock data when MongoDB is unavailable
+- **Data Migration** - Automatic migration of existing data to include timestamp fields

 ## 📊 Database Collections